zhangm163/FKSUDDAPre/README.md

 ## About Predictor

 ### Download and Setup
-The predictor can be downloaded at  https://pan.baidu.com/s/15Ifynpi2r_ABVGUNdaYMug?pwd=tg9x 提取码: tg9x
+The predictor can be downloaded at  https://pan.baidu.com/s/15Ifynpi2r_ABVGUNdaYMug?pwd=tg9x Access code: tg9x
 Download and get a zip package，unzip it ，find the predictor.exe and click it to run the predictor.
 To facilitate online prediction, we have developed an online predictor based on Python.